 Choosing the right kitchen design can be challenging.
 Thanks to its classic beauty and romantic elegance, the Victorian era is a popular style for modern kitchens.
-By taking a few simple steps, you can easily incorporate this Old World design during your kitchen renovation.
+By taking a few simple steps, you can easily incorporate this Victorian kitchen design.

 Pick the Right Accents

 A harmonious Victorian kitchen comes together with the right accents.
 Infuse touches of rosy pink and vibrant bursts of color, reminiscent of the era’s design sensibilities.
 Embrace vintage chair covers and adorn your walls with floral wallpaper for an authentic Victorian ambiance.

 If you have a penchant for houseplants, extend their presence to your kitchen.
 In the Victorian era, ferns held a special place in interior decor, adorning many homes.
 Consider introducing ferns along with jasmine and citrus trees, which were also cherished houseplants during that period.